BeatrizVarela/DatabasesProject/README.md

 # INTRODUCTION

-**Final Project**

-Airline companies’ database
+**Final Project - Airline companies’ database**

 An airline company wants an information system to control the allocation of its personnel to planes and their flights.

 **Step 1 Goals**